 Silver Explorer cruise ship was built as "World Discoverer II".
 In 2007 the vessel was bought by Silversea from Society Expeditions (now-defunct), and given an extensive multi-million-dollar renovation at Fincantieri (Trieste, Italy).

-Silver Explorer is an 1A ice-rated expedition cruise ship - the highest Lloyds Register rating.
-The vessel is part of the Silversea cruise line's Silversea Expeditions fleet (together with Silver Cloud, Silver Discoverer and Silver Galapagos).
+Silver Explorer is a 1A ice-rated expedition cruise ship - the highest Lloyds Register rating.
+The vessel is part of the company's Silversea Expeditions fleet (together with Silver Cloud, Silver Galapagos and Silver Origin).
 Its shallow draft allows navigating closer to shore.

 The Silver Explorer ship is equipped with 8 Zodiacs to explore marine life.
 Since schedules usually vary from the announced times, it's important to be able to get into the Zodiacs on short notice if weather conditions and wildlife sightings dictate changes.
 When the first polar bear is noticed in the Arctic, an announcement is immediately made - even if it's 3:00 a.m.
 Guests put their parkas on and come out to the viewing areas.
 This Silversea ship is not suitable for children (no kids' facilities or babysitting service).

-Silversea's "flight and cruise" package deals (by the line's Silver Sky programme) are inclusive of the luxury cruise fare, discount round-trip airfare (Economy Class) and airport-pier-airport transfers.
+Silversea's "flight and cruise" package deals (by the line's Silver Sky program) are inclusive of the luxury cruise fare, discount round-trip airfare (Economy Class) and airport-pier-airport transfers.

 In summer 2014, Silver Explorer did the line's first Northwest Passage Cruise crossing.
 The 23-days long itinerary started in Kangerlussuaq Greenland (on August 9) and ended in Nome Alaska (on September 2), covering a distance of over 4000 ml (6480 km).